Union Academy Magnet School

 Union Academy follows the IBO MYP program requirements.
 English is the language of instruction for all classes at the school.

 It is the expectation that all students be enrolled in a Spanish class in grades 6-8.
 Phase placement (level of proficiency) will be determined through final exams and/or teacher recommendations.
 Incoming 6th grade students will be enrolled in phase 1 unless they are a native speaker, then they will be placed in phase 2.
 Due to state mandated requirements, some (currently three) students may be given the option of taking Spanish through a virtual class.
-We recognize the importance of students becoming culturally and linguistically proficient in a second language (Language B).
+We recognize the importance of students becoming culturally and linguistically proficient in a second language (Language Acquisition).
 In order to encourage the use of the student’s native tongue, periodicals and newspapers will be provided in the native language.
 Students will be expected to speak and write in Spanish.
-The district curriculum, along with the Next Generation Sunshine State Standards, has been aligned with the MYP Language A Aims and Objectives outlined in the MYP Language B Subject Guide.
+The district curriculum, along with the Next Generation Sunshine State Standards, has been aligned with the MYP Language Acquisition Aims and Objectives outlined in the MYP Language Acquisition Subject Guide.

 Union Academy will implement the following reading practices: